Ruth Goodman: Personal life

 She lives in Buckinghamshire and is married to Tudor re-enactor and musician Mark Goodman, who participated in one episode of Tudor Monastery Farm.
-Their daughter Eve works on historic clothing and fashions and has appeared on television, sometimes alongside her mother.
+Goodman has two daughters.

 Goodman was awarded an honorary degree in 2012 by Bishop Grosseteste University, Lincoln, for her contribution to history education.

 As a result of her social history research, she has stopped using detergents in her washing machine, never eats factory farmed food and sometimes cooks on an open wood fire.
-For a period of three months she followed a Tudor body cleansing regime, and no-one complained or noticed a smell.
+For a period of three months she followed a Tudor body cleansing regime and no one complained or noticed a smell.